 The story is mostly about the relationship between the two siblings and the dysfunctional family they had to grow up in.
 But there are great moments in this movie that anyone who cares for someone with Alzheimer’s can certainly relate to.

 A documentary about the the final tour that country singer Glen Campbell did in 2011 (his Goodbye Tour) because he was diagnosed with Alzheimer’s disease.
 The film records the struggles and triumphs that the family endured as the disease continued to progress throughout the tour.

 A documentary on Prime Video by the son of Pam White who was diagnosed and is living through the stages of Alzheimer’s.
 As he records his mother’s struggles, there are many clips of their past lives.
 A beautiful documentary that anyone who has Alzheimer’s or is caring for someone with this disease should watch.

 My Name Was Bette: The Life and Death of an Alcoholic

 Although this is a documentary is mostly about a nurse who battled alcoholism – it shows how this addiction resulted in her alcohol related dementia.
 As an Occupational Therapist I have worked with several patients who suffered from related dementia due to alcoholism, stroke, HIV and other medical issues.

 I thought it was important to add this to our list of resources.

 Starring: Lena Olin and Bruce Dern

-A beautiful story of a wife (who is an artist) who has taken a back stage to her husband’s artistic career.
+Another beautiful story on Prime Video.
+It’s about a wife (who is an artist) who has taken a back stage to her husband’s artistic career.
 Now that he is showing signs of dementia, she realizes that the important thing now is to work on protecting him and caring for him.
 But she is also faced with the decision whether or not to go back to her artistry and essentially, find herself again.

 We hope that these books and movies will help you if you are on the path of wanting to learn more about the disease or if you are searching for some emotional support during this trying time.